Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: POMP as Perception Mechanism

-The aforementioned advances bring focus to the problem of \textit{artificial perception}~\cite{weyns2004towards,spaan2008cooperative} as a way for an agent to intrinsically and dynamically learn \textit{what} to perceive in the first place.
-One of popular approaches to active perception defined over \textit{POMDP} includes designing a \textit{reinforcement} function in such a way that would minimize the sensing cost~\cite{boutilier2002pomdp}, minimize the agent's \textit{belief state} uncertainty based on its current measure of entropy~\cite{araya2010pomdp}, or credit the belief level achieved by the specific sensed state~\cite{spaan2015decision}.
+The aforementioned improvements of the base algorithm bring the focus on the problem of \textit{artificial perception}~\cite{weyns2004towards,spaan2008cooperative} as a way for an agent to intrinsically and dynamically learn \textit{what} to perceive in the first place.
+One of popular approaches to active perception defined over \textit{POMDP} includes designing a \textit{reinforcement} function in such a way that it would minimize the sensing cost~\cite{boutilier2002pomdp}, minimize the agent's \textit{belief state} uncertainty based on its current measure of entropy~\cite{araya2010pomdp}, or credit the belief level achieved by the specific sensed state~\cite{spaan2015decision}.

+To mitigate the effects of encoding a great amount of low-entropy data that does not support the learning process, the recent approaches prioritized on the agent's experiences that carried more entropy~\cite{ramicic2017entropy} or used an array of unsupervised learning techniques in order to compress the world representations into vectors with high entropy~\cite{vinyals2019alphastar}.
+Both approaches were effectively conveying more of the environment's uncertainty to the learning agent itself, improving the learning performance.

 More recent work~\cite{zhu2017improving} relates observations with the agent's actions by encoding them together in such a way that the \textit{LSTM} layer can propagate the additional context of \textit{actions} through the history of \textit{observation-action} pairs.
 In~\cite{de2019influence}, ANN function approximators are used to split the sensory input in the partially observable subset that is included in the \textit{POMDP's} history of the past states and the \textit{fully observable} subset that is treated as Markovian.

 Artificial attention has been explored recently in the context of standard MDP-based reinforcement learning problems through evolutionary techniques, taking biological inspirations such as intentional blanking in the approach by Tang et. al.~\cite{tang2020neuroevolution}.